THE GREAT CURVE 015

 “Hungry for You” leads off the program, and it’s probably the best song of the three.
 I initially heard it as an interesting diversion, being primarily in French, and also following the same two-bar chord progression throughout.
 As time went on, though, I realized that Summers had done some intricate guitar layering all over the song, with – by my count – four lines going at once.
 Those lines also don’t change a lot, maintaining a fairly minimalist approach, but careful listening reveals some interesting country-style stringbends on one of them, which gives it a surprisingly effective sourness.
 Took me about two decades to really pick up on what was going on, but when I did, “Hungry for You” became a regular favorite.
 In the 8-track context, it sets up the back half with the “weirder” stuff nicely, but puts the listener on notice that we’ve moved out of the more pop approach from the first half and gotten into more open territory.
 (My thinking is that flipping “Ωmegaman” and “One World” in Program 3 might have been improved the sequence overall, and making “One World” a nice way to drift off before the big push on Program 4.)

 Unlike my prior discussion of Cat Stevens’ Buddha and the Chocolate Box in THE GREAT CURVE 012, in this instance, Ghost in the Machine isn’t necessarily improved by the change in sequence.
 Nor is it wrecked.
 It’s simply a different way of appreciating the album.
-And I suppose it comes down to which version of a recording gets heard first; my girlfriend and I had different appreciations of Jim Croce’s Photographs and Memories album, because she heard the vinyl/CD sequence first, and I heard the 8-track.
-With us, the other person’s first exposure sequence doesn’t feel quite right.
+And I suppose it comes down to which version of a recording gets heard first; at least one other listener and I had different appreciations of Jim Croce’s Photographs and Memories album, because she heard the vinyl/CD sequence first, and I heard the 8-track.
+With us, the other person’s first exposure sequence didn’t feel quite right.